“Where to go when you don’t know where to go.”

 But at other times, like this morning, my mind doesn’t think it needs a break.
 It has so much to think about!
 Often what it is thinking about upsets me and feels a lot like a critique of how well (or not) I’m living my life to date.

-So when, all of a sudden, right in the middle of a long mental monologue about how my life is going nowhere and may have actually passed me up a long time ago, I heard “Where to go when you don’t know where to go?”
+So when, all of a sudden, right in the middle of a long mental monologue about how my life is going nowhere and may have actually passed me up a long time ago, I heard “Where to go when you don’t know where to go?,” well, my mind just couldn’t pass up that kind of thought-rich jackpot.

-Like one of those incomprehensible riddles meditation teachers give their students, this stopped my mind cold.
+Like one of those incomprehensible riddles meditation teachers give their students, this phrase literally stopped my mind cold.
 “Hmmmm,” it thought.
 “Where to go when I don’t know where to go?”

 And it started thinking about that instead.
 Eventually, miraculously, it concluded the right place to go is always within, deep, deep within, not stopping until all feels completely quiet, silent, still.